corynorris/angularjs-memory-app/README.md

 along with a demo which can be found [here](http://corynorris.github.io/angularjs-memory-app/app/#/intro)

 ## Contents
-`app/` - All of the `AngularJS` code in appropriately named subdirectories
+`app/` - All of the `AngularJS` code in appropriately named subdirectories.

 ## Limitations
 This app is meant as basic demo of my Angular knowledge and therefore has the following limitations: